How I Use an iPad for Sheet Music

 forScore

 I was skeptical… This app gets so much hype in the music world.
 It’s ubiquitous with digital, iPad sheet music.
 Plus it’s a paid app.
-I tried the free version of Piascore for a few months, and it was ok.
-I got by with it, but for my birthday a friend gave me an Apple gift card.
-Along with some other apps, I purchased forScore.
+I tried the free version of Piascore for a few months, and it was…just ok.
+I got by with it, but for my birthday a friend gave me an Apple gift card and I took the forScore plunge.
 And now I’m a believer.
 I recently followed the London Musical Theatre Orchestra’s guide for using an iPad for sheet music, and I’m now an even bigger fan.
-You can enable iCloud sync, so you always have a backup.
-IMSLP also has an app, but I haven’t used it in a long time and honestly am content with forScore.
+You can enable iCloud sync, so you always have a backup (make backups of your backups, please—ask me how I know.).
+IMSLP also has an app, but I haven’t used it in a long time and honestly am content with downloading to forScore.
 I crop my music pretty close—I keep almost no margin on my music.

 Andante